goweki/goweki/README.md

 ### 👋 &nbsp;&nbsp;Hi, My name is Antonio G. Oweki

-I am a multi-talented Solutions Architect with experience in product design and fullstack development.
+I am a multi-talented Solutions Architect with experience in product design and fullstack software development.

 <br>